jido6777/website/README.md

 # open index.html in your browser
 ```

-> **Note:** The music player and video require a local server for some browsers due to autoplay policies.
-You can use the VS Code Live Server extension or run `npx serve .`
+> **Note:** The music player and video require a local server on some browsers due to autoplay policies.
+Use the VS Code Live Server extension or run `npx serve .`

 ---